Johannes Kepler: Cultural influence and eponymy

 Kepler has acquired a popular image as an icon of scientific modernity and a man before his time; science popularizer Carl Sagan described him as "the first astrophysicist and the last scientific astrologer".
 The debate over Kepler's place in the Scientific Revolution has produced a wide variety of philosophical and popular treatments.
-One of the most influential is Arthur Koestler's 1959 The Sleepwalkers, in which Kepler is unambiguously the hero (morally and theologically as well as intellectually) of the revolution.
+One of the most influential is Arthur Koestler's 1959 book, The Sleepwalkers: A History of Man's Changing Vision of the Universe, in which Kepler is unambiguously the hero (morally and theologically, as well as intellectually) of the revolution.

 A well-received historical novel by John Banville, Kepler (1981), explored many of the themes developed in Koestler's non-fiction narrative and in the philosophy of science.
-A 2004 nonfiction book, Heavenly Intrigue, suggested that Kepler murdered Tycho Brahe to gain access to his data.
+A 2004 nonfiction book, Heavenly Intrigue, speculated that Kepler murdered Tycho Brahe to gain access to his data.
+In 2010 Tycho Brahe was exhumed by a Dutch-Czech team and his bones, teeth and beard where analyzed for mercury.
+The results conclusively eliminate mercury poisoning as a cause of Brahe's death.

 In Austria, a silver collector's 10-euro Johannes Kepler silver coin was minted in 2002.
 The reverse side of the coin has a portrait of Kepler, who spent some time teaching in Graz and the surrounding areas.
 Kepler was acquainted with Prince Hans Ulrich von Eggenberg personally, and he probably influenced the construction of Eggenberg Castle (the motif of the obverse of the coin).
 In front of him on the coin is the model of nested spheres and polyhedra from Mysterium Cosmographicum.

-The German composer Paul Hindemith wrote an opera about Kepler entitled Die Harmonie der Welt (1957), and during the prolonged process of its creation, he also wrote a symphony of the same name based on the musical ideas he developed for it.
-Hindemith's opera inspired John Rodgers and Willie Ruff of Yale University to create a synthesizer composition based on Kepler's scheme for representing planetary motion with music.
+The German composer Paul Hindemith wrote an opera about Kepler titled Die Harmonie der Welt (1957), and during the prolonged process of its creation he concurrently wrote a symphony of the same name based on the musical ideas he had developed for the opera.
+Hindemith's work inspired John Rodgers and Willie Ruff of Yale University to create a synthesizer composition based on Kepler's scheme for representing planetary motion with music.
 Philip Glass wrote an opera called Kepler (2009) based on Kepler's life, with a libretto in German and Latin by Martina Winkel.

-Directly named for Kepler's contribution to science are Kepler's laws of planetary motion; Kepler's Supernova SN 1604, which he observed and described; the Kepler–Poinsot polyhedra a set of geometrical constructions, two of which were described by him; and the Kepler conjecture on sphere packing.
-Places and entities named in his honor include multiple city streets and squares, several educational institutions, an asteroid, and both a lunar and a Martian crater.
+Directly named for Kepler's contribution to science are: Kepler's laws of planetary motion; Kepler's Supernova SN 1604, which he observed and described; the Kepler–Poinsot polyhedra (a set of geometrical constructions), two of which were described by him; and the Kepler conjecture on sphere packing.
+Places and entities named in his honor include multiple city streets and squares, several educational institutions, an asteroid, a lunar crater, and a Martian crater.

+The Kepler space telescope has observed 530,506 stars and detected 2,778 confirmed planets (as of 16 June 2023), many of them named after the telescope and Kepler himself.